Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Results

-Self-reported measures indicated that participants generated higher-quality and more novel ideas with MultiColleagues, with ratings significantly higher in the MultiColleagues condition (M = 5.95, SD = 0.92) than in the Baseline condition (M = 4.97, SD = 1.16; W = 17.0, $p$ < .01).
-To better assess the uniqueness of participants' ideation, we performed TTCT analysis of originality \cite{guzik2023originality, chi2024evolutionary, hadas2024using, fukumura2025creativity} (see details in Appendix \ref{appendix:b}.2).
-The results showed that MultiColleagues (M = 3.78, SD = 0.38) scored higher than Baseline (M = 3.59, SD = 0.44; W = 70.0, $p$ = .202), though this difference was not statistically significant.
-Despite this, participants consistently perceived MultiColleagues’ outputs as more original.
-Interview accounts explained this perception by pointing to the rhythm of idea generation.
+To complement these perception-based measures, we additionally examined idea originality using a TTCT-inspired scoring approach \cite{guzik2023originality, chi2024evolutionary, hadas2024using, fukumura2025creativity}.
+TTCT evaluates creativity across fluency, flexibility, originality, and elaboration.
+In this study, fluency and flexibility were not included, as previous works demonstrated that LLMs tend to produce a high volume of responses that artificially inflate fluency scores, while flexibility is strongly confounded by fluency and thus offers limited validity as an independent measure \cite{guzik2023originality,chi2024evolutionary,hadas2024using}.
+Instead, we focused on originality as the core dimension.
+Following prior work \cite{fukumura2025creativity}, originality ratings were generated using GPT-5 with the same validated evaluation prompt applied to participants’ full conversations.
+Each conversation was evaluated on a standardized 5-point rubric, with three independent runs per idea set, and the averaged score was used for originality analysis.
+The results showed a trend that MultiColleagues (\textit{M} = 3.78, \textit{SD} = 0.38) scored higher than Baseline (\textit{M} = 3.59, \textit{SD} = 0.44; \textit{W} = 70.0, $p$ = .202), but this difference was not statistically significant, diverging from the perceived novelty reported by participants.
+Interview accounts help explain this divergence by highlighting differences in the rhythm of idea generation.
 Participants emphasized that MultiColleagues generated ideas progressively, in a rhythm they described as “digestible… aligned with the rhythm of human discussion” (P19).
 This stepwise unfolding supported a process of guided discovery, where ideas “emerge through guided conversation” (P2) and developed like a “chain of thought” (P16).
 In contrast, Baseline often produced an immediate burst of ideas.
-Participants acknowledged these outputs as “very creative right from the start” (P2), yet also noted that the density could feel overwhelming.
-Several reported that this rapid surge made it harder to refine and act on ideas, compared to the more deliberate, incremental approach offered by MultiColleagues (P3, P5, P15).
+Participants acknowledged these outputs as “very creative right from the start” (P2), yet also noted that density could feel overwhelming.
+Several reported this rapid surge made it harder to refine and act on ideas, compared with MultiColleagues’ more deliberate, step-by-step approach (P3, P5, P15).